FoRTExperiment/fortedata/README.md

 **Future Data Availability**

-* Leaf spectral data (see `fd_leaf_spectrometry`) for 2019 are on deck.
-Currently, there are issues with matching tree identification field codes to the data set.

 * Light interception data (see `fd_ceptometer()`) for 2020 is being calibrated with the adjacent UMBS AmeriFlux tower PAR data (US-UMb tower ID).

 * 3-D lidar structural data has been held up further by COVID-19.
 Access to computing resources to process said data have been greatly encumbered.
+Not likely complete until spring 2021.

+* Processing of 2019 and 2020 photosynthesis data (see `fd_photosynthesis()` for 2018) is underway and will hopefully be done by the end of 2020.

+* Additional future data to include are canopy dendroband data for 2019 and 2020, coarse woody debris surveys from 2019 and 2020, and small veg plot survey counts.
+Please email Jeff with any concerns or questions (jwatkins6vcu.edu)

 ### The FoRTE Team